-In 2005, Jeff Gallagher and Daniel Moore (both members of Second Presbyterian), and Bruce Miller (Artistic Director of Theatre IV / Barksdale, now Virginia Rep), brainstormed a way to bring people of all faiths together in a safe space to talk about their beliefs.
+In 2005, Jeff Gallagher and Daniel Moore (both members of Second Presbyterian), and Bruce Miller (Artistic Director of Virginia Repertory Theatre), brainstormed a way to bring people of all faiths together in a safe space to talk about their beliefs.
 They chose theatre as the device to spur conversation and the Acts of Faith was born.

 Richmond-area professional theatres offer a show from January through March or April that deals with some aspect of faith.
 A concurrent Fringe Festival is offered for non-professional theatres to engage their audiences.
-In the 10 years since it started, the number of participating theatres has grown from a handful to over twenty.
+Since it began, the number of participating theatres has grown from a handful to over twenty.

 Our audiences continue to grow as well.
 Talkbacks put the audience and storytellers in conversation, delving deeper into the play’s themes.
-In 2013, over 1,300 audience members participated in post-show discussions.
+Over a thousand audience members each year participate in post-show discussions.
 The talk-backs are consistently named the most meaningful part of the festival.

 The Festival is ecumenical and inclusive, assuming a very broad understanding of faith.
 Sponsoring congregations come from a variety of religious traditions, as do members of the audience.